zawette/Portfolio/public/blogPosts/ListingFiles.md

 ## filtering audio files

-I only have mp3 and wav files, so those are the only extension i am interested in.
+I only have mp3 and wav files, so those are the only extensions i am interested in.

 ```js
 const fs = require("fs")